szz-dvl/JSLoader/README.md

 - Python:

 To install python please refer to [this](https://wiki.python.org/moin/BeginnersGuide/Download) link.

-## Getting Started
+Once python is installed make sure [pip](https://pip.pypa.io/en/stable/installing/) is installed and then install [pymongo](http://api.mongodb.com/python/current/installation.html) the database connector for MongoDB.

+With all this dependencies satisfied you are now ready to go.

+### Installing

 For GNU/Linux based OS users: